Skip to Content

 Sharing is caring!

 Creating an herb garden from leftover materials is not only genius, but it will also help you to green your lifestyle a bit by recycling.
-So how do you turn an old pallet into an herb garden?
+So how do you turn old wooden pallets into an herb garden?
 Here are my simple and easy instructions.
+It's the perfect way to add a little beauty to your life.

 For this project, you will need —